 \section{Conclusion}

 In this work, we have provided a comprehensive analysis of the backwards-in-time problem for a time-fractional pseudo-parabolic equation with time-dependent coefficients.
-From a theoretical standpoint, we established the existence and uniqueness of the problem.
-By employing a spectral expansion in terms of the eigenfunctions of the spatial operator and utilising the theory of Volterra integral equations, we proved the existence and uniqueness of the classical solution.
+From a theoretical standpoint, we established the existence and uniqueness of a classical solution by means of a spectral expansion and the theory of weakly singular Volterra integral equations.
 We also derived stability estimates showing the continuous dependence of the initial data on the final-time measurements.
 Numerical treatments were developed for both the forward and inverse problems.
 For the direct problem, we constructed a fully discrete finite difference scheme using the $L1$ approximation on graded meshes for the Caputo derivative.
 We rigorously proved that the scheme is unconditionally stable and convergent, achieving an optimal convergence rate.
 Building upon this efficient forward solver, we formulated the inverse reconstruction as a minimisation problem regularised by the Tikhonov method.
 Numerical experiments confirmed the theoretical findings, demonstrating that the proposed algorithm effectively recovers the unknown initial state even in the presence of noise in the terminal data.
 Future research may extend this framework to multi-dimensional domains or nonlinear source terms, where the interplay between memory effects and nonlinearity poses further challenges.